Shriniwas18K/Resources/README.md

 ## Python
 The LTS is released every year so best found book from perspective of software development which deeply aligns on knowing of C++ and Java stuffs if Expert Programming in Python.
 It is in this repository.
 It takes from intermeddiate to professional kind of senior software engineer stuffs.
 ### Youtube:
-- Learn fundamentals (https://www.youtube.com/@LearnFundamentals/featured) (best channel for python and ecosystem)
+- Learn fundamentals (https://www.youtube.com/@LearnFundamentals/featured) (some videos are level best explainations e.g. mmapio)
 - indently
 - neuralnine
 - m_Coding